CLNEulalia/Sass/README.md

 ### Set up Sass with the Morning Exercise Project

 #### IMPORTANT!
 File organization matters!
-Make sure you are working in the correct file/folder/building your files in the correct location
+Make sure you are working in the correct location

 ## Sass & Grid Calculator